Getting Started

 Questions readers ask about this topic

-Why does managed hosting cost so much more?
+Why is managed hosting so much more expensive?

-Do I need to pay for a year upfront?
+Do I have to pay for a full year upfront?

 Keep exploring · Getting Started